 Where to find the most stunning views in Wellington

 A city nestled between harbour and hills, you’re never far from a stunning view in Wellington.
-Here are some places to head for classic Wellington views - think harbour, hills, native bush and plenty of sky
+Here are some of the best places to take in a classic Wellington view.

 Mount Victoria Lookout

 Lookout Road, Hataitai, Wellington

 The best way to get your bearings of the city is by checking out the views from the top of Mount Victoria, or Mt Vic, as the locals call it.
 Rising 196m above the city, the Mount Victoria Lookout has stunning panoramic views of Wellington city, harbour and hills and is part of the Southern Walkway track.
 You can drive to the top of Mt Vic or walk there via one of the many trails in the Town Belt.
 Take a picnic with you, settle in on the hillside and relax while watching ferries and cruise ships sail into the harbour and planes fly in and out of the airport.
 Mt Vic is also one of the best spots in the city for taking in a sunrise or sunset.

 Pencarrow Coast Road, Lower Hutt

 Walk or bike the coastal trail along the Pencarrow Coast and take in the uninterrupted views across Wellington Harbour.
 Follow the beautiful (and flat) coastal trail along the Pencarrow Coast Road to the 1906 lighthouse on the shoreline - about an hour's bike ride.
 If you're feeling fit, you can also venture up to New Zealand's first lighthouse, once home to the country's only female light house keeper.
 Once you reach the lighthouse, you'll be rewarded with vast views over Wellington harbour and across to the South Island.

 Wellington Wind Turbine